alexm-philipp/uncommondestinations/README.md

 Using the Kiwi locations API to make sure the three letter code is passed correctly from user input.

-Uncommondestinations will return you a link through the kiwi API booking page to book a flight.
+Uncommondestinations will return you a link through the kiwi API to a booking page.

-Users will not be able to search for flights until all the requriments are met.
+Users will not be able to search for flights until all search requriments are met.

 You will not be returned destinations to the worlds most popular airports / other big airports.